Want to learn about the many tricks to teach birds? You’ve come to the right place.

 When done correctly, this trick will teach your bird how to pick up an object, bring it to you, and drop it in your hand.

-It’s best done with larger birds like parrots, but many other kinds of birds have the capacity to learn this trick.
+It’s best done with larger birds like parrots, but many other kinds of birds can learn this trick.

 To do it, select an object that is a suitable size for your parrot’s beak, like a button.
 A brightly-colored object is best.

 Hold it to your bird, waiting until he takes it, before you say the word, “fetch.”
 Give him some time to play with it, then when he drops it, say the word “drop” and reward him with a treat.

 Then let him pick it up on his own, repeating the commands.

 Wouldn’t it be nice if you didn’t have to spend all of that time cleaning your bird’s cage each day?

 Believe it or not, some birds can be potty trained.